tallforasmurf/PPQT2/extras/sphinx/index.rst

 * The "dictionaries" folder contains spell-check dictionaries for several languages.

-* Two monospaced fonts, Liberation Mono and Cousine, are stored here.
-  They are especially well suited to post-processing.
-PPQT loads these fonts when it starts up, if it can find them.

 * Several sets of saved Find/Replace operations are here.
   You can load them into the `Find panel`_ to do complex searches.
   For example, "common_errors.utf"